STForScratch/ScratchTools-Docs/README.md

-# ScratchTools-Docs
+# ScratchTools Docs
-The official docs website for ScratchTools.
+These are the **Official** docs for the ScratchTools extension for Scratch.